 This law states that a third-party can be held responsible for accidents occurring in a worksite.
 The worker’s compensation might not be enough to cover the damages and losses after the accident; if that happens, this law comes into play.
 It’s quite common for third-parties to be held accountable in scaffolding accidents.

 New York labor law 240 mainly focuses on the party responsible for scaffolding-related accidents.
 If there’s an incident when a construction project of a commercial building, multi-family house, or an apartment building is underway, then the property owner, tenant, and contractor can be held liable for the harm, injuries, and losses that the worker sustained.
 Thanks to this law, liability in such a scenario is absolute.
 Therefore, when a worker files a claim in such a case, the only dispute left to settle is the number of losses or damages they are seeking.

 If the accident ends up causing fatal injuries or death, the cost of liability increases.
 This is why third parties will try their best to argue that this statute should not cover the incident.
 The type of structure where the accident happened will also be taken into consideration when implementing this statute.
 The structure can be a building, a tunnel, a water tower, or a bridge.
 For it to qualify, the injured worker must have been doing the following:

 - Erection of devices or structures such as ladders, braces, scaffolding, irons, slings, stays, ropes, or pulleys

 NOTE: Basic maintenance like inspection, interior cleaning, salvage work, and light bulb changes are not covered.

 Have you been involved in a construction-related accident?
 If so, you could be covered under N.Y.
 Scaffolding Law, so contact a Manhattan personal injury lawyer as quickly as you can.
 Talking to an experienced attorney is essential since they will help protect your rights.
 We can help you recover the compensation owed to you by third parties.
-We will make use of everything at our disposal to get you the best settlement.
+We will make use of everything at our disposal to get you the right settlement.